amethyst/rustrogueliketutorial/book/src/chapter_36.md

 }
 ```

+This is basically the same as the old `SimpleMapBuilder`, but there's a number of changes:

-Notice that we're only applying the `InitialMapBuilder` trait - `MapBuilder` is no more.
-We're also not setting a starting position, or spawning entities - those are now the purview of other builders in the chain.
+* Notice that we're only applying the `InitialMapBuilder` trait - `MapBuilder` is no more.
+* We're also not setting a starting position, or spawning entities - those are now the purview of other builders in the chain.
 We've basically distilled it down to just the room building algorithm.
+* We set `build_data.rooms` to `Some(rooms)`.
+Not all algorithms support rooms - so our trait leaves the `Option` set to `None` until we fill it.
+Since the `SimpleMapBuilder` is all about rooms - we fill it in.

 ## Room-based spawning